Boundaries For Work-life Balance

 Some helpful evaluative questions include:

-• Is this request aligned with my personal mission vision values?
+• Is this request aligned with my personal mission and vision values?

 • Does it contribute to my life’s purpose?